 Here’s the overall flow of the funnel:

-You’ll start by drawing prospects toward your free value item, most commonly via Facebook or Google ads as well as through links and pop-ups on your website or blog that send visitors to your opt-in page.
+You’ll start by drawing prospects toward your free value item, commonly via Facebook or Google ads as well as through links and pop-ups on your website or blog that send visitors to your opt-in page.

 If you’re using Facebook ads, creating Facebook audiences based on the interest and demographic data stored in Facebook is one way to target those who might be interested.
 However, to reach a warmer audience, you can use Facebook’s tracking to retarget anyone who has visited your website, blog or other ungated online content.

-Follow these quick tips for your landing page content to increase your odds of capturing the opt-in:
+Here are some quick tips for your landing page content to increase your odds of capturing the opt-in:

 - Grabbing headline: Identify your target’s pain point or desire and frame your guide as the solution to that problem.